-Using website templates for your website layout might be frowned on by proper web designers and developers, but if you need a website quickly and don't have the necessary skills to craft your own HTML, you'll find there are plenty of decent templates out there, many of them both good-looking and functional website template could be the best way forward.
+Using website templates as a starting point for your site might be frowned on by web designers and developers, but if you need a website quickly and don't have the skills or the time to craft your own HTML, then don't despair.
+There are plenty of decent templates out there, many of them both good-looking and functional website template could be the best way forward.

-But sorting through the multitude out there isn't an inviting task, so we've rounded up some good options that might open your eyes to the possibilities that templates have to offer – at least when they're created by people who know what they're doing.
+But sorting through the multitude out there isn't an inviting task, so we've rounded up some options that might open your eyes to the possibilities that website templates have to offer – at least when they're created by people who know what they're doing.

 These web templates are designed for Bootstrap, HTML5, Adobe Muse, WordPress, Tumblr, Jekyll, Perch, SASS, Statamic and Ghost.
-At a range of price points (including some for free), there should be a template here that's ideal for your website.
+At a range of price points (including some for free), there should be a template here that's ideal for your next website project.

 Stylepoint is the perfect template to showcase your work.
 With smooth transitions and beautifully spaced elements, this template has a minimal feel that let's your designs sing.
 Spinning shapes bullet point the sections and images slide to reveal the information you want your audience to know about.
 You can get the basic version for free or pay for more complex features (starting from $10 a month).